Vincit/objection.js/doc/includes/RECIPES.md

 and their variants still take objects in camel case.
 The reasoning is that objects passed to those methods usually come from the client that also uses camel case.

+**NOTE**: Beware of using `knexSnakeCaseMappers` in migrations - Knex does not perform a conversion when using a property accessor for `max_batch` - a query result that tells Knex the latest migration batch number.
+If you use `knexSnakeCaseMappers` in migrations as shown in the examples, all of your migrations will default to a single batch.
+**Rolling back will cause your entire database to be rolled back at once.** See [#2644](https://github.com/tgriesser/knex/issues/2644)

 ## Paging

 ```js